|Central Bank||Banque de Luxembourg||Banque LBLux||UBS Luxembourg|

 Banque et Caisse d'Épargne de l'État (BCEE) – A Luxembourgish bank owned by the Luxembourgish government.
-The company provides retail banking and private banking services.
+BCEE provides retail and private banking services.

 Banque Invik S.A. – A Luxembourg Bank with Scandinavian roots.
 It was founded by the Swedish entrepreneur Jan Hugo Stenbeck in 1989.

 Banque LBLux S.A. – A subsidiary of German-based Bayerische Landesbank, München.
-The company provides corporate banking, private banking, wealth management and treasury & securities services.
-The Bank was established on June 7, 1973.
+It provides corporate banking, private banking, wealth management and treasury & securities services.
+The bank was established on June 7, 1973.

 Banque Privée Edmond de Rothschild Europe – The largest Swiss bank in the Luxembourg.
 It specialises in wealth management, investment fund administration and custody as well as global asset management.
 The company was established in 1969 and operates as a subsidiary of Banque Privee Edmond de Rothschild S.A.